 When I was a child in middle school reading my Bible through, I could not comprehend what I thought was a harsh decision on Jesus’ part.
-I imagined this man, now so clean and whole and gentle and “in love” with Jesus and pleading with him to not leave him alone to fend for himself.
+I imagined this man, now so clean and whole and gentle and “in love” with Jesus, pleading with him to not leave him alone to fend for himself in a godless, potentially hostile land.
 He wanted to at least go with Jesus and be part of the work of ministry as a fellow disciple.
 How can Jesus turn this man away?

 A few observations

 Upon prayerful reflection, though, God opened my eyes to see better and helped me to understand.

 “Go home.”
 When a leper was healed (by Jewish law), he had to show himself to the priest to verify that he was healed.
 Only then could he could come from outside the city (where he lived in quarantine in the equivalent of the city’s landfill) and return to his family members and a comfortable bed and home-cooked meals, to his former employment and social circle.
 He could now be admitted and accepted, for his defilement was recognized to be cleansed and remediated.